gummybeardream/housing-market-trends/README.md

 # 🏡 Housing Market Dashboard

 An interactive Tableau dashboard built with Zillow data (2008 - 2024) to help homebuyers to identify high growth ZIP codes, assess affordability, and observe seasonal price trends.

 ## Project Objective

 This dashboard empowers homebuyers with data-driven insights to make informed decisions based on answers to these questions:
 - Which zip codes are growing fastest in value?
 - When are home prices typically at their lowest? highest?
-- Which areas fit within a speciic budget using a 20% down payment rule?
+- Which areas fit within a specific budget using a 20% down payment rule?

 ## Data Source